 Deny: Penn State is not able to make an offer of admission.

 No, you will be completing your Self-Reported Academic Record (SRAR) as part of your application so transcripts are not required in order to be evaluated.
 We do suggest that you get a copy of your transcript from your school counselor to complete your SRAR.
 If you plan on applying before the start of your high school senior year (application becomes available August 1), you should get your transcript before the end of your junior year of high school.

 Yes.
 Early Action will apply to any of our 20 undergraduate campuses, but not the World Campus.

-Yes, the Accelerated pre-medical/medical program, music, theater, musical theater, acting, dance, and golf management, require supplemental information, interviews or auditions that preclude the December 24 decision timeline.
+Yes, the Accelerated Premedical-Medical Program (BS/MD), music, theater, musical theater, acting, golf management and graphic design require supplemental information, interviews or auditions that preclude the December 24 decision timeline.
 Likewise, World Campus applicants will not be invited to participate in Early Action.

 The application(s) will become available for students interested in SU/FA 2022 admission on August 1, 2021.